This post may contain affiliate links.

-Kids hit maturity at different ages, that’s just one reason the school system is such a farce.
-The 15-year-old worldschooler I’m talking about here was pretty mature for his age and was an early bloomer.
+Kids hit maturity at different ages, that’s just one reason the school system can be such a farce.
+The 15-year-old worldschooling teen I’m talking about here was pretty mature for his age and was an early bloomer.

 The most important activities for my teen, I think, aren’t the academics but the “character building” stuff.
 I don’t believe we shape our kids’ characters, I’m not that mom, but I don’t know how else to put it.

 Teens develop academic interests of their own, they may not be the academic topics you or the state curriculum would pick for them, but they appear and the teens run with them.
 It’s very easy to become an authority on anything just using Google and a critical eye.

 A little more structure can be reassuring, so on top of research for personal interest, we always had the kids doing courses.
 Open University is a brilliant resource for young teens and adults, Khan Academy is there if you want it, there are many courses, free and paid, available online if you look.

-My older teen picked his courses and did some just for the hell of it.
+My older teen picked his courses and did some just for the fun of it.
 His interests often surprised me.
 Our younger teen needed mum or dad at his side, we did his courses together just to check he understood everything he was doing.
 Again, he picked the courses, we went where he would lead.
 We’ve got a lot of biologists in our family as well as historical, literary and language interests, but new topics pop up all the time.

 Don’t feel you have to complete a course and be handed a certificate to be an expert on a topic.
 I’ve never done a course on website creation, marketing, writing, SEO, any of the skills I use every day to support my family.
 If you’re self-employed you won’t need to.

 Teen Attitude and Home Education

-I don’t know if other world or home schooled teens end up with bad attitudes or disconnected from their families, but it’s our experience that the kids turn out alright.
-My teen was my best travel buddy, friend, helper and source of joy.
+I don’t know if other world or homeschooled teens end up with bad attitudes or disconnected from their families, but it’s our experience that the kids turn out alright.
+My teen was my best travel buddy, friend, helper, and source of joy.
 I’m very thankful for that.

 Teens and Screens

 At “home” he would happily be online all day, every day, for weeks on end and I’m cool with that.
 He’s busy in his world.
 But give him a chance to do something different, to go somewhere new, try something special, to be offline up a mountain or on a remote beach, and he’ll grab it.

 His online time never harmed him, it wasn’t an issue, it’s simply modern life and I think, all told, I spend just as much time online as he ever did.
-The internet is our income as a digital nomad family, it’s our connection, it’s how we organise our lives, plan, learn and research.
+The internet is our income as a digital nomad family, it’s our connection, it’s how we organise our lives, plan, learn, and research.
 The internet is a lifeline.

 Exams and Worldschooling Teenagers

-World Schooled, homeschooled or Unschooled teens can sit exams if they choose to or feel they need to.
-Obviously there are national variations in the exams 16 and 18-year-olds sit, but for us, exams can be sat at any age and no school attendance is required.
+Worldschooled, homeschooled, or unschooled teens can sit exams if they choose to or feel they need to.
+Obviously, there are national variations in the exams 16 and 18-year-olds sit, but for us, exams can be sat at any age and no school attendance is required.

-You can save this to Pinterest, just hover and a red button will appear
+You can save this to Pinterest, just hover and a red button will appear.

-Building a Social Life and Network for World Schooling Teenagers
+Building a Social Life and Network for Worldschooling Teenagers